 Nutrafol costs $88 if you purchase a single bottle.
 If you decide to join their subscription program, the cost is $79 per bottle.
 If you get a subscription to Nutrafol, you also get free shipping and 1-on-1 consultation with their hair experts and naturopaths.

 After 3 months of the subscription, you also are entitled to a hair mineral analysis.
 While that's nice since you didn't get a hair mineral analysis before you started their program, I'm not sure what benefits this adds.

 Viviscal costs less than Nutrafol.
 At Viviscal.com the price is $49.99 for a 1 month's supply.
 Viviscal also has an auto-ship program where they will send you a 3 month supply for $39.99 per month.

 No matter which supplement you purchase, it's probably going to take 3-6 months to see any hair growth.

 How Much Do 6 Months Cost?

-Since both supplements mention 3-6 months of use is needed before you might see results with hair growth, here is what the cost would be, if you took either for 6 months.
-In this example, I'll assume you purchase from their websites do not use their auto-ship programs:
+Since both supplements mention 3-6 months of use is needed before you might see results with hair growth, here is what the cost would be if you took either for 6 months.
+In this example, I'll assume you purchase from their websites and do not use their auto-ship programs: